julian1/es_tracker/README.md

     > pg_hba.conf

-    # Database administrative login by Unix domain socket
+	hostssl    all            postgres      0.0.0.0/0               reject
 	local      all             postgres                             peer
 	hostssl    all             all        0.0.0.0/0                 md5

     > postgresql.conf

     listen_addresses = '*'          # what IP address(es) to listen on;